pluscubed/matlog/README.md

 MatLog
 =========
-It's like CatLog, but with material goodness.
+It's CatLog, but with material goodness.

 Graphical log reader for Android.